 |Garmin Nuvi Touchscreen Sat Nav c/o Tesco for review purposes|

 About a month ago I was asked to be a safety and security tester for Tesco Compare and have a go at testing the Garmin Nuvi Touchscreen Sat Nav.
 So in line with Murphy’s Law my car immediately broke down, not once (battery), not twice (alternator) but three times (rear brakes!)!
+I nearly had to think about selling my car.
 Now my car (we call her ‘The Beast’), is back at her best I decided it was the perfect time to go on a road trip with the Sat Nav.

 Once out of the packaging the Nuvi is really easy to set up, you literally pop it in its cradle, attach the cradle to the window sucker thing (that’s technical speak of course!) and then plug one end of the wire into the back of the Sat Nav and the other into your cigarette lighter bit.
 Obviously from here you stick the window sucker on to the windscreen, making sure it is in a safe place that will not obstruct your view, and then you are ready to get your driving instructions.